nikhildevireddy/SDS375_Homework6/README.md

 ## Development

-This package was built for the UT Austin SDS 375 Data Product course and
+This package was built for the UT Austin SDS 375 Data Product Development course and includes:
-includes:

 - Test coverage using **testthat**
 - Automated documentation using **roxygen2**
-- A pkgdown website
+- A hosted website
 - GitHub Actions CI (R CMD check)